teche74/Scraping-Tutorials-and-Practise/README.md

   python examples/simple_scraper.py
   ```

+  ## Technologies Used

+This repository utilizes the following technologies and libraries:

+- **Python**: The main programming language used for the scripts.
+- **BeautifulSoup**: A library for parsing HTML and XML documents.
+- **Requests**: A library for making HTTP requests.
+- **Selenium**: A tool for automating web browsers.
+- **Scrapy**: A web crawling and web scraping framework.

 ## Tutorials and Examples

 The `tutorials` and `examples` directories contain a variety of resources to help you learn web scraping: